2021 French Grand Prix: Free practice

 A trio of one-hour long free practice sessions took place, two on Friday and one on Saturday before qualifying.
 Mercedes driver Valtteri Bottas was fastest in first practice, ahead of Hamilton and Verstappen.
 Aston Martin driver Sebastian Vettel made contact with a wall during the session, but was able to return his car to the pit lane.
 The front wing of Bottas's car was damaged when he hit a kerb, prompting Mercedes to lodge a complaint about its location, with sporting director Ron Meadows calling the kerbs "too aggressive".
 Ex-driver and BBC Sport pundit Jolyon Palmer argued that the fact they caused minor damage helped to enforce track limits, and that it is what fans wanted.
 Mick Schumacher's car was also damaged in an incident; the Haas driver lost control of his car and tagged a wall.
 Ferrari driver Carlos Sainz Jr's tyres were damaged by the abrasive run-off area after he went off the track.
+Verstappen noted the challenge that unpredictable gusts of wind in the area posed to drivers.

 In the second free practice session Verstappen set the fastest time, 0.008 seconds ahead of Bottas.
+Verstappen had been dissatisfied with his car's front axle in the first free practice session, and the Red Bull team made changes to the set up before the start of the second session.
 The front wing on Verstappen's car was damaged when he hit a kerb, prompting Red Bull to lodge a complaint about its location.
 A virtual safety car period was called, with drivers required to slow down so marshals could safely recover the debris, which Red Bull wanted returned to them.
 Teams raised concerns about the financial cost of cars being damaged following the introduction of rules restricting their spending for the 2021 season.
+Red Bull manager Jonathan Wheatley and Mercedes director Meadows both estimated that hitting a kerb could cause as much as £100,000 sterling in damage, whilst Steiner had instructed his drivers to take care to avoid hitting the kerbs, as any damage could eat into Haas's small budget.
+Wheatley described the potential damage from kerb strikes as "such a huge penalty for a minor indiscretion on the drivers' part."
 Michael Masi (Formula One's race director) noted that teams have requested measures such as kerbs to be put in place to stop drivers from gaining an advantage by leaving the track.
 The kerbs were the same as they were in 2019, but the new, smoother tarmac allowed teams to use stiffer suspension and for drivers to pilot their cars through corners faster.
 Unlike some other tracks, the kerbs at Le Castellet were positioned perpendicularly to the direction of travel, increasing the force of impacts.